1jour1vin

 Nose

-Aromas of red fruit (strawberry, cherry) and black fruit (blackcurrant, blackberry), violet and liquorice, evolving to notes of leather and truffle.
+Aromas of red fruits (strawberry, cherry) and black fruits (blackcurrant, blackberry), violet and licorice, evolving into notes of leather and truffle.

 Mouth